pysat/pysat/docs/new_instrument.rst

 is instantiated.
 After the first instantiation, by default, pysat will not search for instrument files as some missions can produce a large number of files, which may take time to identify.
-The list of files associated with an Instrument may be updated by adding `update_files=True`.
+The list of files associated with an Instrument may be updated by adding `update_files=True` to the kwargs.

 .. code:: python

    inst = pysat.Instrument(platform=platform, name=name, update_files=True)

-The output provided by the list_files function that has been pulled into pysat the Instrument object above can be inspected from within Python by checking `inst.files.files`.
+The output provided by the `list_files` function above can be inspected by calling `inst.files.files`.

 **load**